kuangzhou/kuangzhou.github.io/index.md

 configurations in the software should be what I want.
 Otherwise I could not work even when there are some urgent tasks.
 After installing or recovering the operating system, I will spend nearly half a day to set the configurations of the common used softwares, like the R and latex plug-ins in vim, the inverse and forward search between Winedt and sumatraPDF, the global short keys by AHK, Cygwin in windows, the plug-ins in Google Chromes and Firefox...
+People usually say that Linux is more stable than windows.
+But I have re-installed Ubuntu on win7 for  more than five times in one week due to the problem is Ubuntu system.
+Now when I work on Ubuntu, I will be so careful when shutting down the computer in case it will not wake up next time.
+But in windows, every night I will use "shutdown -s -f -t 3600" before I go to sleep and listen  cross talk or documentary film for one hour.

 ##主题来源##
 这个中英文的博客模板是从[谢益辉](http://yihui.name/